Tergaim/Bibliography/Writing.md

 Other stuff from the [Good citizens of CVPR](https://faculty.cc.gatech.edu/~parikh/citizenofcvpr/)

 This [article](http://www.ai.mit.edu/courses/6.899/papers/mermin.pdf) from 1989 by David Mermin still is an authority for writing equations.

+"Look at the list of citations in your paper and then figure out the median age of the paper cited.
+If that median age is two years, you haven't really read the literature."
+J. Malik